aslan-ng/python-bootstrapper/README.md

 ## Why Bootstrap Plugins?

-Typical approaches to extensibility often require users to:

-1. **Fork the library** and edit core code.
-2. Sprinkle **`sys.path` hacks** or environment variables to point at their own modules.
-3. Add a heavy plugin framework with extra dependencies.

 The **bootstrapper** pattern solves these pain‑points by:

 * Giving you a **single drop‑in file** (`<plugin_name>.py`) that overrides behaviour—no need to touch the upstream package.